Premier League Betting Guide – From Beginner To Pro

 - Premier League Results & Historical Odds – check out the betting odds that were on offer for every fixture since the 2003/2004 Premier League season

 - Form Table – quickly check out how the teams performed during the past 5, 10, 15, 20 etc. matches

 - Odds Movement – see the opening odds and real-time odds fluctuations on several bet types: 1X2, Under/Over, Draw No Bet, Asian Handicaps, 1st Half & 2nd Half, Both Teams To Score, Half Time / Full Time, Outright markets etc.

-Although it is true that most astute bettors avoid the top-flight leagues in world football, we must admit that some online bookies offer incredible payouts of up to 98% for the main betting markets on the Premier League.
+Although most astute bettors indeed avoid the top-flight leagues in world football, we must admit that some online bookies offer incredible payouts of up to 98% for the main betting markets on the Premier League.
 That happens because the EPL is the most bet on sports league in Europe.

-Its popularity generates an efficient betting market, meaning that the odds adjusted by the wagers often reflect true probabilities, so finding value can be tricky.
-Still, there are a number of things you can do to improve your chances of landing a profit at the end of the season:
+Its popularity generates an efficient betting market, meaning that the odds adjusted by the wagers often reflect actual probabilities, so finding value can be tricky.
+Still, there are several things you can do to improve your chances of landing a profit at the end of the season:

 Most weekend bettors believe that there’s only one scenario and one result that they have to guess when analysing a fixture in order to win.
-That’s really not the way you should think if you really want to have the chance to win, because there are literally thousands of possibilities.
+That’s not the way you should think if you want to increase your chances of succeeding because there are literally thousands of possibilities.

 Apply a safe & stable staking method

-First things first: Only bet what you can afford to lose, don’t increase your stakes unless you strategy demands it and never chase losses.
+First things first: Only bet what you can afford to lose, don’t increase your stakes unless your strategy demands it and never chase losses.